muratyurdakul75/picheck/_PiNode.md

 <br>
 <b>5.
 Is it important to open a port?<br>
 </b>There are 2 types of nodes; Normal Node and Super Node.
 To become a Super
-Node, you need to open a port.
+Node, you need to open port.
 Also, opening a port is one of the bonus criteria.
 You get more bonuses when the port is open.<br>
 <br>
 <b>6.
 Why does the incoming value show 0?<br>